Dreaming381/Latios-Framework-Documentation/Contributing.md

 feature release.
 I have a design process that helps enforce this.
 I have never been able to teach anyone else this process.
-And consequently, my stance on contributions directly to the framework is that I’d strongly recommend sticking to smaller quality-of-life improvements.
-That’s not to say you can’t try to get a big feature merged, but mentally prepare yourself for a tough journey.
+And consequently, my stance on contributions directly to the framework is that I’d strongly recommend sticking to smaller quality-of-life improvements or the [areas where help is most wanted](#_Friendly_Development_Areas).
+That’s not to say you can’t try to get a big feature of your own design merged, but mentally prepare yourself for a tough journey.

 However, for the [add-ons
 package](https://github.com/Dreaming381/Latios-Framework-Add-Ons), go freaking